NathanStrutz/cashflow-balance-sheet/README.md

 ## Development

 What good, modern web application would be complete without an opinionated, virtual DOM powered, dynamic javascript-ecosystem-centric framework at the helm?
 Well not this one!
-Rest assured there's a framework here, and it's a great one.
 Vue.js is fun to use, and I definitely used it.

 If you don't want this game sheet as a javascript application, check out the `html` branch, it's just plain HTML & CSS.